alexmstancu/simple-atm/README.md

 ### REST endpoints:

+The REST endpoints will do different sorts of validation (such as checking if the account number is existing in the DB before doing an operation, or if the amount to be withdraw is valid, or if the user is atuhenticated before doing an operation etc) and in case one of these validation rules is broken, an error HTTP status code will be returned together with a meaningful error message in the response body which states what was the problem with the request (e.g. for a "withdraw" request with an invalid amount, ```"error": "invalid amount, must be nonnull and strictly greater than 0"``` will be in the response

 1. Authentication: **POST** `http://localhost:8080/atm/userAccount/auth`
    * this will authenticate you as a user into the ATM system
    * you need to provide the credentials as a request body, for example, for the user 'alex':